News The Bank Survey for Advertisers

 2021-12-20 | FINN , Insights , News

 Every year, the bank survey is conducted for FINN in collaboration with Norstat and Schibsted Insights and Effects.
-In this article, you get a summary of what we believe is the most important thing in connection with bank customers and advertising.
+In this article, we summarize what we think is most important when it comes to bank customers and advertising.

 As an advertiser, you will gain insight and answers to this and much more in the bank survey for 2021: